 Selection for Appointment

 An Academy selection for entrance is gained through a political appointment.
-However, it is a very non-political process by which applicants run through the process of applying.
+However, it is a very 'non-political process' by which applicants run through the process of applying.
 It requires reaching out to your political representatives: typically, your U.S. Representative, your two U.S. Senators and the Vice President of the United States.
 We will explore all of the potential avenues for your nomination.

-An entering cadet must be at least 17 years old and no older than 23 years old on the day of their entrance (~ July 1).
+An entering cadet must be at least 17 years old and not older than 23 years old on the day of their entrance (~ July 1).
 Applicants ideally start the process of applying to the Academies on April 1 of their junior year of high school.
-You may apply as late as January 31st of your senior year, but that is typically too late in the process.
+You may apply as late as January of your senior year, but that is typically too late in the process.

 Applicants will want to take either or both of the admissions tests (i.e., the SAT and ACT).
 Take the tests early and often.
 Have the scores sent to the Academies.
 Tests may be taken up to January 31st of the year you will enter the Academy.
+Note that the Academies 'super score' results taking your best components from the tests that you have taken.
+The same is not true for all ROTC scholarship programs: AFROTC and Marine-specific ROTC selection boards do not use this method.

 Use the following codes to ensure the test scores are delivered to each school: